fat tire ebike

 Why Buying an eBike Isn’t Like Buying a Regular Bike

 Electric bikes are everywhere now — from city commutes to mountain trails to Sunday rides through the park.
 And if you’re ready to buy your first one, that’s exciting!
-But with so many models, features, and specs on the market, choosing your first eBike can be overwhelming.
+But before you buy an electric bike, it’s important to understand what really sets them apart from traditional bikes — especially for first-time riders.
+A 2025 review by WIRED confirms this confusion — noting that many first-time buyers misjudge eBike classes, range expectations, and repair realities compared to traditional bikes.

 Unlike regular bikes, eBikes come with motors, batteries, electronics, and classes that directly affect how they ride and where you can legally use them.
 That’s why it’s easy for first-time buyers to make choices they later regret.